josecelano/c-mandelbrot-arbitrary-precision/doc/periodicity-checking.md

 ![Mandelbrot Set Black on White 1024 pixels](img/mandelbrot-black-on-white-1024.png)

 We can calculate some points for that picture.
-For example, the complex number (0,0) belongs to the Set and this is the series:
+For example, the complex number (0,0) belongs to the set and this is the series:

 ```math
 z = (0,0)